3dgeo-heidelberg/etrainee/course/module1/06_reference_data_validation_accuracy_assessment/06_reference_data_validation_accuracy_assessment.md

 **Classification metrics**

 The confusion matrix itself is already very informative, especially if colourized as a heatmap (i.e. colorized by the (relative) number of samples in a matrix cell).
-Moreover, it forms the basis of many different accuracy metrics, e.g.:
+Moreover, it forms the basis of different accuracy metrics , e.g.:

 * *Overall accuracy*: The fraction of correctly classified samples (TP + TN) out of all reference samples, a value ranging from 0 to 1 (or from 0% to 100%).

-* *Precision (User's accuracy / Correctness)*
+* *Precision* (a.k.a. *user's accuracy* or *correctness*)

-        Precision = TP / TP + FP
+        precision = TP / TP + FP

-* *Recall (Producers's accuracy / Completeness)*
+* *Recall* (a.k.a. *producers's accuracy* or *completeness* or *sensitivity*)

-        Recall = TP / TP + FN
+        recall = TP / TP + FN

-* *F1 score*, the harmonic mean of precision and recall (equal contributions of the two measures)
+* [*F1 score*](https://en.wikipedia.org/wiki/F-score), the harmonic mean of precision and recall (equal contributions of the two measures)

         F1 score = 2 * (precision * recall) / (precision + recall)

+    As the different types of mis-classification are not for all applications equally important, measures with different a weighting of precision and recall have been proposed (see e.g. [here](https://en.wikipedia.org/wiki/Precision_and_recall#F-measure)).

+* *Error of omission* and *error of commission*

+        error of omission = 1 - recall

+        error of commission = 1 - precision

 To understand the performance of a model, it is often a good idea to look at a few different metrics as well as the confusion matrix itself.
 The 'Kappa' metric, despite being widely used to assess remote sensing classifications, is critized as providing redundant or misleading information for practical decision making and is, therefore, no longer recommended ([Pontius and Millones 2011](https://doi.org/10.1080/01431161.2011.552923), [Foody 2020](https://doi.org/10.1016/j.rse.2019.111630)).

 Most metrics range from 0 to 1, with 1 being the best rating.
-We recommend to look up details on interpretation as well as advantages and drawbacks of the metrics or options to calculate with specific settings (especially in the multilabel case), e.g. in [Olson and Delen](https://doi.org/10.1007/978-3-540-76917-0), [Congalton and Green 2019](https://doi.org/10.1201/9780429052729), [Stehman et al. 2019](https://doi.org/10.1016/j.rse.2019.05.018), [Hand et al. 2012](https://doi.org/10.1111/j.1751-5823.2012.00183.x).
+We recommend to look up details on interpretation as well as advantages and drawbacks of the metrics or options to calculate with specific settings (especially in the multilabel case), e.g. in [Olson and Delen 2008](https://doi.org/10.1007/978-3-540-76917-0), [Congalton and Green 2019](https://doi.org/10.1201/9780429052729), [Stehman et al. 2019](https://doi.org/10.1016/j.rse.2019.05.018), [Hand et al. 2012](https://doi.org/10.1111/j.1751-5823.2012.00183.x).
 Also the documentation of software packages often provides details on the implementation and advice on the use of available accuracy metrics, e.g. in Python [scikit-learn](https://scikit-learn.org/stable/modules/model_evaluation.html).

 **Confusion matrix with more than two categories**